-- waivers from financing banks, in direct or, sometimes, indirect changes of control; - b) securing financing for the transaction; - in asset deals (e.g. transfer of business via agreement or prior statutory demerger), formalities related to employment matters, notably town hall meetings and opinions from employees' representative structures; - d) waivers from competition authorities; and - deals in some regulated sectors (especially banks, insurance companies and other financial institutions) require prior approval from the respective regulatory authorities. - 4.2 Have there been any discernible trends in transaction terms over recent years?
+- waivers from financing banks in direct, or sometimes indirect, changes of control; - b) securing financing for the transaction; - in asset deals (e.g. transfer of business via agreement or prior statutory demerger) and formalities related to employment matters, notably town hall meetings and opinions from employee representative structures; - d) waivers from competition authorities; - deals in some regulated sectors (especially banks, insurance companies and other financial institutions) require prior approval from the respective regulatory authorities; and - f) in critical infrastructure transactions involving investors outside of the European Economic Area ("EEA"), these are generally required to be reviewed by the government.

+4.2 Have there been any discernible trends in transaction terms over recent years?